-If you have been injured while working as a seaman and you feel your employer’s negligence played a part, you may be prepared to file a Jones Act claim.
-You should also be prepared for a dispute.
-With the guidance of an experienced lawyer you can make the best case for your claim and be ready to stand up against any disputes.
+Several things can go wrong when making a Jones Act claim.
+You should also be prepared to face a dispute.
+With the guidance of an experienced lawyer, you can make the best case for your claim and be prepared to stand up against any conflicts.

 Reasons for Jones Act Claims Disputes

 Even if they know they were negligent in the injury, employers will often test the will of an injured worker by disputing a claim.
-If you as an injured seaman are not prepared to make your case, these disputes can end up in favor of your employer.
+If you, as an injured seaman, are not prepared to make your case, these disputes can end up in favor of your employer.

 - Denial of liability.
 A dispute of a Jones Act claim may cite denial of liability as a reason.
 As the injured party, the burden of proof is on the seaman to demonstrate that the employer was negligent and contributed to the injury.
 The burden of proof is low, but employers can still dispute that negligence.